-Brain tumor is classified as grade 1, grade 2, grade 3, and grade 4 type of tumor
+A brain tumor is classified as grade 1, grade 2, grade 3, and grade 4 type of tumor.

-To diagnose a type, the doctor starts by asking questions about your symptoms and taking a personal and family health history.
-Then he/she perform a physical exam including a neurological exam.
-If there’s reason to suspect a brain tumor, the doctor may request one or more of the following tests.
+The doctor starts by asking questions about your symptoms and taking a personal and family health history to diagnose a type.
+Then they perform a physical exam, including a neurological exam.
+If there’s reason to suspect a brain tumor, the doctor may request one or more tests.

-• Imagine studies such as CT scan or MRI to see detailed images of the brain.
+• Imagine studies such as CT scans or MRI to see detailed brain images.

-• Angiogram, which involves the use of dye and X-ray of blood vessels in the brain to look for the signs of the type or abnormal blood vessels.
+• Angiogram, which involves the use of dye and X-ray of blood vessels in the brain to look for the signs of the type of abnormal blood vessels.

 • Options include treatment by surgery, radiation therapy, and chemotherapy.

-Surgery to remove the brain tumor is typically the first option, once a brain tumor has been diagnosed.
-However, some tumor can’t be surgically removed because of their location in the brain.
+Surgery to remove the brain tumor is typically the first option once a brain tumor has been diagnosed.
+However, some tumors can’t be surgically removed because of their location in the brain.
 In those cases, chemotherapy and radiation therapy are both options for killing and shrinking the tumor.

-Because treatment for cancer also can damage healthy tissue, it’s important to discuss possible side and long term effects of whatever treatment is being used with your doctor.
+Because cancer treatment can damage healthy tissue, it’s important to discuss the possible side and long-term effects of whatever treatment is used with your doctor.
 Rehabilitation could involve working with different therapies

 • Physical therapist to regain strength and balance

-• Speech therapist to address problem with speaking, expressing thought
+• Speech therapist to address the problem with speaking, expressing thought

-• Occupational therapist to help manage daily activities such as using bathing and dressing the wound properly.
+• Occupational therapist to help manage daily activities such as bathing and dressing the wound properly.